tomit4/vue_presentation/README.md

 </script>
 ```

-Lastly, we then have some new code within our template, starting with your
+Lastly, we then have some new code within our template, starting with our
-HelloWorld component, to which we've added a custom event, `@showConfirmation`:
+`<HelloWorld>` component, to which we've added a custom event, `@showConfirmation`:

 ```
 <HelloWorld @showConfirmation="confirmDidIt" msg="You did it!" />